hashicorp/nomad/website/source/docs/internals/plugins/index.html.md

 The Nomad plugin framework uses the [go-plugin][goplugin] project to expose a language independent plugin interface.
-Plugins implement a set of GRPC services, and Nomad manages running the plugin and calling the implemented RPCs.
+Plugins implement a set of GRPC services and methods which Nomad manages by running the plugin and calling the implemented RPCs.
 This means that plugins are free to be implemented in the author's language of choice.

 To make plugin development easier, a set of go interfaces and structs exist for each plugin type that abstract away go-plugin and the GRPC interface.
 The